Variability of paths and differential equations with $BV$-coefficients: Variability and consequences

 of $b$ under an operator $T^w$ taking the average of $b$ along $w$.
 The more active $w$, the stronger is the averaging effect of this operator, and under suitable quantitative assumptions the authors then obtain existence, uniqueness, and flow properties for solutions $x$ even if $b$ is only a distribution, \cite[Theorems 1.12, 1.13, 1.14]{CatellierGubinelli}.
 To quantify how `fast moving' a path $w\in \mathcal{C}([0,T],\mathbb{R}^n)$ must be they look at the Fourier transform $\hat{\mu}_w^{[0,t]}(\xi)$ of the occupation measure $\mu_w^{[0,t]}$ of $w$ up to time $t$ and, given $\varrho>0$ and $\gamma>0$, say that $w$ is \emph{$(\varrho,\gamma)$-irregular} if

 \cite[Definition 1.3]{CatellierGubinelli}.
 If a path $w$ satisfies (\ref{E:CG}), then the averaging operator $T^w$ is bounded between certain Fourier-Lebesgue (or H\"older) spaces, \cite[Corollary 1.5, Theorem 1.6, Theorem 1.7]{CatellierGubinelli}.
 Increased activity of $w$ implies higher regularity (diffusivity) of its occupation measure, and hence better decay of its Fourier transform (larger $\varrho$), which encodes a stronger regularization effect of $T^w$.
-Condition (\ref{E:CG}) is a condition for single paths, and it is later connected to the individual coefficient $b$ via the mapping properties of $T^w$.
-In contrast, (\ref{eq:SVp-condition}) is a condition on $X$ relative to a given $BV$-function $\varphi$.
-In (\ref{E:Fourierint}) and (\ref{E:polarizedversion}) the interval $[0,T]$ is fixed, and the decay of the Fourier transforms at infinity is quantified in terms of integrability properties.
+A refined and very systematical analysis of $(\varrho,\gamma)$-irregularity is provided in \cite{GG20b}.